View Shareholder FAQs >

 We are on track to achieve our goal of producing 65 million ounces of silver per year by 2018, having already surpassed our target of 750 thousand ounces of gold

 Fresnillo does not hedge any of its precious metals.
 We hedge a portion of our by-product of lead and zinc production as well as our currency needs.

 Labor Relation Issues in Mexico

 All of the employees in the mining sector in Mexico belong to a national mining union, however each mine belongs to a section and negotiates with the company fringe benefits every 2 years and salary on a yearly basis.
-Fresnillo works very closely with members of the local sections, being aware of their needs and in addition to that we have a very good track record of no strikes in the last six years.
+Fresnillo works very closely with members of the local sections, being aware of their needs and in addition to that we have a very good track record of no strikes since IPO.

 Environment for mining in Mexico

 Mexico is supportive of mining as an economic activity.
 It has a modern mining law reflected in the fact of many exploration mining companies and activity throughout the country.
 Mexico provides a favourable environment for mining: flexible and well-structured mining and environmental legislation; a favourable political climate; strong mining tradition and expertise; a skilled workforce (currently in high demand due to increased mining and exploration activity in the sector) and solid infrastructure.
 The country's appeal to mining companies stems from a combination of factors including a strong mining culture, excellent geology, political stability and favourable tax and permitting structures.
 Read more >